 Denis Suárez & Edgar Ié (Villarreal B, 2015–16)

-• El Haddadi struck twice in Barcelona's 3-0 victory over Pedro Rebocho's Benfica in the inaugural UEFA Youth League final of 2014.
+• Barcelona were 3-0 victors over Rebocho's Benfica in the inaugural UEFA Youth League final of 2014.

-• Borja Mayoral and Marco Asensio were both on target in Spain's 4-0 success against Portugal in the 2015 European U19 Championship elite round; Joel Pereira and André Horta were in the Portugal side.
+• Borja Mayoral and Marco Asensio were both on target in Spain's 4-0 success against Portugal in the 2015 European U19 Championship elite round; Joel Pereira was in the Portugal side.

-• Bruno Varela, Tobias Figueiredo, Edgar Ié, plus substitutes Carlos Mané and Ricardo Horta, were in the Portugal team beaten 1-0 by Spain in the 2013 European U19 Championship group stage.
+• Bruno Varela, Tobias Figueiredo, Edgar Ié, plus substitute Ricardo Horta, were in the Portugal team beaten 1-0 by Spain in the 2013 European U19 Championship group stage.

 Rui Jorge, Portugal

 A left-back who earned 44 caps for Portugal, playing at UEFA EURO 2000 and 2004, as well as the 2002 FIFA World Cup.
 He won seven Portuguese Liga titles and three Portuguese Cups with Porto and Sporting, and retired after a spell at Belensenses where he subsequently started coaching the U19s.